 Students assigned to teach courses in the Department of English will be supervised by faculty members in the Department.
-The Chair, Dr. Trey Philpotts (trey.philpotts@ucf.edu; 407-823-

-5329), can provide more information about specific policies and procedures for English GTA assignments.
+The Chair, Dr. Trey Philpotts (trey.philpotts@ucf.edu; 407-823-5329), can provide more information about specific policies and procedures for English GTA assignments.

 Students assigned to teach courses in the Department of Writing and Rhetoric will be supervised by faculty assigned by Dr. Stephanie Vie (stephanie.vie@ucf.edu), Chair of the Department.
 These students will be required to attend a separate GTA orientation focused on teaching composition.
-For additional information regarding the Department of Writing and Rhetoric's policies regarding GTAs, please contact Adam Salazar, Administrative Services Coordinator, at Adam.Salazar@ucf.edu or by phone at 407-823-0118.
+For additional information regarding the Department of Writing and Rhetoric's policies regarding GTAs, please contact Angela.Rounsaville@ucf.edu.

-Students assigned to teach courses in the Department of History will be supervised by faculty assigned by Dr. Peter Larson, Interim Chair of the Department (peter.larson@ucf.edu, 407-823-6466).
+Students assigned to teach courses in the Department of History will be supervised by faculty assigned by Dr. Peter Larson, Chair of the Department (peter.larson@ucf.edu, 407-823-6466).
 Details regarding departmental policies and procedures for GTAs may be addressed to Dr. Larson.

 Students assigned to teach undergraduate courses in the School of Visual Arts and Design (SVAD) will be supervised by faculty members in that department.
-Mr. Byron Clercx (byron.clercx@ucf.edu; 407-823-2676), Director of the School, can provide more information about specific policies and procedures for SVAD GTA assignments.
+Dr. Rudy McDaniel, Director of the School, can provide more information about specific policies and procedures for SVAD GTA assignments (rudy@ucf.edu).